José Tohá

-José Tohá González (February 6, 1927 – March 15, 1974) was a Chilean journalist, lawyer, and politician of the Socialist Party (PS).
+José Tohá González (February 6, 1927 – March 15, 1974) was a Chilean journalist, lawyer, and politician for the Socialist Party.
+Arrested during the 1973 Chilean coup d'état, Tohá was later murdered by members of the Chilean Air Force.

 Biography

 Tohá was born in Chillán, the son of Spanish immigrant José Tohá Soldavilla and of Brunilda González Monteagudo.
 After completing his secondary studies in his natal city, he studied law at the Universidad de Chile.
 While there, he was president of the University of Chile Student Federation (FECh) between 1950–1951.
 In 1958, he joined the staff of the newspaper Última Hora, and in 1960 he became its editor and majority owner, a position he held until 1970.

 In 1942, while still a high school student, Tohá joined the Socialist Party of Chile (PS).
 He rose to member of its Central Committee, and worked in all four of Salvador Allende's presidential campaigns in 1952, 1958, 1964 and 1970.
 As the first democratically elected socialist president, President Salvador Allende named Tohá his first Minister of the Interior and vice president, a position he held until he was accused by Congress of tolerating the creation of left-wing paramilitary organizations.
 Allende responded by naming him Minister of Defense, a deliberate challenge to his right-wing detractors.
 As such, Tohá had to deal with the Tanquetazo putsch, the first attempt at a military-led coup d'état, on 29 June 1973.

 During the coup d'état of September 11, 1973, Tohá was seized and arrested at La Moneda, where he had gone to support the defense of the democratic administration.
 He was held in different concentration camps suffering severe torture.
 After first being held at the Bernardo O'Higgins Military Academy, he was later sent for eight months to a concentration camp in Dawson Island.
 From there, he was transferred to the basement of the Air Force War Academy.